mckennapsean/dissertation/chapters/intro.md

 We are currently pursuing a case study in the field of data storytelling.
 For this investigation, we have begun to analyze various techniques used by authors on the web to convey data in a storytelling fashion.
-Then, we will design several studies to uncover different techniques and strategies, such as the use of scrolling as input and how to design effective animated transitions to aid visual storytelling.
+Then, we will design a novel data storytelling authoring tool according to these techniques and strategies.
+For example, one such technique is varying use of either scrolling or stepping for navigating a story with animated transitions.
-We plan to employ a pilot study followed by a series of quantitative studies to evaluate the effectiveness and feasibility of various storytelling techniques.
+We will employ several quantitative studies to evaluate the effectiveness of the storytelling techniques and the feasibility of this authoring tool to support them.
-Finally, we plan to release the contents of the visualizations we create as a simple web framework for others to utilize these data storytelling techniques in their own work.
+Finally, we plan to release the contents of this authoring tool for others to utilize these data storytelling techniques in their own work.
-By reflecting on our design process of these studies, we believe that this project will enable the design activity framework to capture and describe a project focused heavily on quantitative user evaluation to further reflect on how these play a role in visualization design.
+By reflecting on our design process of this authoring tool, this project will highlight the flexiblity of the design activity framework by capturing and describing a project with quantitative user evaluation of various visualization and interaction techniques.